Antelope-IT/bluetooth-robot/README.md

 * When run with a device Id.
   - It waits for the device to connect.

 * When the device connects.
-  - It prints a series of controller keypad events
+  - It prints a device connected message
+  - It updates the control states

 * If the device disconnects
   - It handles the disconnection gracefully (no exceptions)
   - It waits to reconnect
+  - It zeroes the control state, stopping the robot
-  - It prints a `Disconnected message` - driven by the EventSource instance is_connected property
+  - ~It prints a `Disconnected message` - driven by the EventSource instance is_connected property~ TODO: Fix

 * On reconnection
-  - It resumes printing keypad events.
+  - It resumes updating the state of the robot control with keypad events from the controller.

 * When running (and the controller is disconnected)
-  - It terminates gracefully when CTRL-C is pressed
+  - ~It terminates gracefully when CTRL-C is pressed.~ TODO Fix

 * When running (and the controller is connected).
   - It ignores when CTRL-C is pressed.

-* On reconnection.
-  - It resumes printing keypad events.
+  - It updates the state of the robot control with keypad events from the controller.
+  - The control state is surfaced as an iterable that can be queried by the GPIZero Robot device

 * When run without a device id.
   - It prints usage help to the console.